sugarlabs/musicblocks/FAQ/README.md

 ### What opportunities does Music Blocks provide for social aspects of learning?

 Most software that you are probably familiar with is created in a way that discourages participation.
 However, “software libre” is made in a way that invites participation.
 Anyone who uses Music Blocks is free to modify, share, and study the program and its source code.
-Therefore, users a) get one more level of representation of musical ideas (i.e. the code representation of the musical concepts), and b) they may participate in social activities (i.e. sharing) that are otherwise forboden in the world of proprietary software.
+Therefore, users a) get one more level of representation of musical ideas (i.e. the code representation of the musical concepts), and b) they may participate in social activities (i.e. sharing) that are otherwise forbidden in the world of proprietary software.
 As for the social aspects of creating Music Blocks projects themselves—well students are always welcome to share their projects with each other, either in-person or online.
 Lastly, I hope that at the college and above level, graduates of both computer science degrees and music degrees can collaborate to use MB as a teaching tool at schools (i.e. “Artist-Teacher-Scholar” for both CS majors and Music majors.

 ### Since you’ve allowed for the program to be open source, what sort of variations have you seen?
 Is there a way to teach students how to alter the code so that they can see how it affects the music/ program?